 Other parts of Inner London have very low levels of unsold completed stock apartments – for example, the City of London has just 40.

 In a city with such a chronic under-supply of housing, the decline in new construction will be felt over the long term.

 Despite the impact of covid-19 on life in the capital, there are now signs of things returning to ‘normal.’
 London’s transport network, bars, and restaurants are once again busy.
 In April 2021, London Underground use increased by 40%, and the transport network is rapidly filling again as restrictions are easing.
 In addition, with almost 80% of the UK population having had their second dose of the coronavirus vaccine, there appears to be little chance of any additional lockdowns.

 Working from home doesn’t mean moving to the countryside

-Cost consultant Arcadis have recently warned there are already signs of the construction industry overheating, with significant issues, of supply chain for materials, access to staff and increasing demand placed on the construction industry.
-For London in particular construction inflation is anticipated to increase by 5% year on year by 2024 and this to become the ‘new normal’.
+Cost consultant Arcadis have recently warned there are already signs of the construction industry overheating, with significant issues in the supply chain for materials, access to staff and increasing demand placed on the construction industry.
+For London in particular construction inflation is anticipated to increase by 5% year on year by 2024 and for this to become the ‘new normal’.
 The reality is these costs will be passed on to consumers placing greater pressure on property prices.

 Important notice: Proptech Pioneer and its associated companies seeks to provide investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
 You use the information at your own risk and accept no liability if you rely on this information.
 Proptech Pioneer is not a tax advisor, accountant conveyancer, lawyer, financial advisor or mortgage advisor.
 You should seek independent advice from independent professionals before making any investment decision.